Outdoor Activities for Babies

 - Spread out a blanket on the lawn or in a park and have a picnic

 - Your baby’s eating a variety of solid foods by now, so bring out a few of his favorite treats, along with a pile of books to read together outside

 - Gather some natural objects — a smooth rock, a pinecone, a dandelion — and cover them up with a cloth.
 Say to your baby, "Where did it go?"
 Watch as he delights in pulling the cloth and discovering the treasure underneath.
 Our JOHNSON’S® baby skincare wipes are perfect for quick cleanups when exploring the outdoors.

 - Bring bubbles to blow — this classic activity never fails to please a baby

-When you do go outdoors, make sure you and your baby are well protected from the sun.
-Be sure to avoid the sun during the hottest part of the day, wear protective clothing and use a sunscreen as your pediatrician advises.
+Outdoor play for babies are extremely helpful for the development of your baby.
+Those buttery soft fingers that give you a feathery feeling are unique, hence they require a shield that offers protection to the extremely fragile and sensitive skin from the outside world to the baby.
+So make sure, when you do go outdoors, you and your baby are well protected from the sun.
+While these outdoor games for babies be sure to be safe and avoid the sun during the hottest part of the day, wear protective clothing and use a sunscreen as your pediatrician advises.